bridgelancer/cryptle_fork/docs/guides.rst

 An option of adding a decorator :meth:`Timeseries.cache` to :meth:`evaluate` has been provided.
 This creates a `self._cache`, which could be referenced to within the `evaluate` function for past values of the listened Timeseries.
+The number of items stored is regulated by `lookback`.

 For any subseries held within a wrapper class intended to be accessed by the client, a :class:`GenericTS` could be implemented.
 The format of the function